Commonly Reported HVAC Problems:

 Red = Professional fix | Blue = Homeowner fix

 Important: Whatever you do, please, never pick the ice off with a sharp object.
-The refrigerant coils can be damaged very easily.
+The refrigerant coils and fins can be damaged very easily.

 Please keep in mind that the information found on our website is provided free of charge and Hannabery HVAC does not assume any liability resulting from the information we provide.
 We hope this information helps, but please note that these are just rough guidelines, and not all possible situations are covered.
 Your HVAC system should be inspected and repaired by a trained technician.